 Barbell jewelry for the tongue.

-People with tongue piercing tend to
+People with tongue piercing tend to habitually bite the barbell.

 REASONS NOT TO PIERCE